ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

 -   This is the information encoded by an outer product $\vec v \wedge \vec w$:

-    1. Extent of the surface (e.g., 15 m²);
+    1. Magnitude of the surface (e.g., 15 m²);
-    2. Inclination of the plane on which the surface lies;
+    2. Orientation of the plane on which the surface lies;
     3. Orientation of the surface.

 -   This information is *not* encoded: